postmanlabs/labs-docs/src/pages/docs/api-governance/api-security-admin-panel.md

 To access the API security panel, go to the [Postman home screen](https://go.postman.co/), then select **API Security** from the team information panel.

 > Access to the API security admin panel is only available for users who have both an Admin and a Developer role assigned to them.
-If you do not see the **API Security** link from the Postman home page, you might not have the correct permissions.
+If you don't see the **API Security** link from the Postman home page, you might not have the correct permissions.
 Talk to your Team Admin to discuss your [assigned roles](/docs/collaborating-in-postman/roles-and-permissions/).

 ## Configuring security rules for your team